Chapter 6 Raw Data Pretreatment

 • DIAMetAlyzer is a pipeline for assay library generation and targeted analysis with statistical validation.(Alka et al. 2022)

-• MetaboMSDIA: A tool for implementing data-independent acquisition in metabolomic-based mass spectrometry analysis(Ledesma-Escobar, Priego-Capote, and Calderón-Santiago 2023).
+• MetaboMSDIA: A tool for implementing data-independent acquisition in metabolomic-based mass spectrometry analysis(Ledesma-Escobar et al. 2023).

 • CRISP: a cross-run ion selection and peak-picking (CRISP) tool that utilizes the important advantage of run-to-run consistency of DIA and simultaneously examines the DIA data from the whole set of runs to filter out the interfering signals, instead of only looking at a single run at a time(Yan et al. 2023).